 Our internal, full service production lab is dedicated to the digitization of materials from IU Libraries’ special collections, affiliated archives, and cultural heritage organizations on the IU Bloomington campus.
 We also offer advice on appropriate hardware, software, and procedures for digital conversion and for management and migration of born-digital objects.
 As part of our assessment of candidates for digitization we advise on appropriate procedures for material handling and provide preservation recommendations for the physical items.

 Scholars' Commons Digitization Lab

-The Scholars' Commons Digitization Lab is a high-end multimedia, multidisciplinary lab dedicated to the digital conversion of materials, and the management and migration of born-digital objects in support of research needs and interests of Indiana University Bloomington's faculty and graduate students.
+The Scholars' Commons Digitization Lab is a high-end multimedia, multidisciplinary self-service lab dedicated to the digital conversion of materials, and the management and migration of born-digital objects in support of research needs and interests of Indiana University Bloomington's faculty and graduate students.

 This lab is comprised of two adjoining spaces: the open Digitization Lab and the Secure Digital Analysis room.
 The open Lab provides large format flatbed, high speed, transparency-capable, and sheet-fed scanners for textual documents (bound, loose-leaf, manuscript, etc.), photographs, negatives, and small to medium three-dimensional objects.
 The Secure Digital Analysis room is primarily for the digitization and analysis of audio and video and the circulation of select audio-visual equipment.
 See a list of the labs' hardware and software.

 - Self-service, walk-in according to Wells Library East Tower hours of operation

 - Summer 2015: Monday through Thursday, 10 am to 1 pm (starting May 13, 2015)